Vehicle Air Conditioning Condenser Supply

 condenser leak

-Nitrogen Pressure testing
+Oxygen-Free Nitrogen (OFN) Pressure Testing

-Oxygen Free Nitrogen (OFN) gas is used to pressurise air conditioning systems to locate leaks which could cause escape of refrigerant during system operation.
+Oxygen Free Nitrogen (OFN) gas is used to pressurise the air conditioning systems to locate leaks which could cause escape of refrigerant during system operation.

 Ultraviolet (UV) Dye